opalmeira/Monkeypox_Analysis/README.md

 # Monkeypox_Analysis
-This script does some data tidying and analysis on a dataset of monkeypox cases in 2022
+This script does some data manipulation and analysis on a dataset of monkeypox cases in 2022

 # Instructions to run monkeypox_code.R